MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 }
 ```

-This last component is very straightforward.
-We have some CSS that activates only if an error is present, as well as a `div` with the error message that will also only render if the `errorMessage` has data.
+Some CSS activates only if an error is present, and a `div` with the error message renders only if `errorMessage` contains data.

-Upon clicking on the `div`, we set `errorMessage` back to nothing, which then hides the content.
+After clicking the `div`, reset `errorMessage` to an empty string, which hides the content.

-Although hacky, it illustrates that you could have specific content that only shows (like a modal or notification) upon connection errors when connecting to a wallet.
+This method demonstrates how to display specific content, such as a modal or notification, in response to connection errors when connecting to a wallet.

-If we uncomment the `WalletError` component in `src/App.tsx`, run the dapp and disconnect from MetaMask and connect again and reject or hit "cancel", we should see the following:
+To see the error handling, uncomment the `WalletError` component in `src/App.tsx`.
+Then, run the dApp, disconnect from MetaMask, reconnect, and reject or cancel the connection.
+The following is displayed:

 ![View of WalletError component](../assets/tutorials/react-dapp/react-tutorial-02-wallet-error.png)